drjenncash/SCSU-PAARE-python-intro-tutorials/README.md

 **Primary Purpose:**

-These tutorials are designed to introduce our project participants to the Python programming language with an emphasis on Data Science and a slant toward the Astronomy of variable sources.
+These tutorials are designed to introduce our project participants to the Python programming language, emphasizing Data Science with a slant toward the Astronomy of variable sources.

 It is expected that the notebooks will also be valuable as a starting place for others learning Python for astronomy.